Atsuko Seta: Life

 Seta mostly performed at concerts for charity or peace in her native Japan in 2004 and 2005, including a memorial concert in Osaka on January 16, 2005, marking 10 years since the Great Hanshin earthquake.
-After her visit to the United States for the performance in Los Angeles and New York City in May 2005, Seta performed with the Sudeten Philharmonic, during which she recited Mendelssohn — Trio First Movement, op.
+After her visit to the United States for the performance in Los Angeles and New York City in May 2005, Seta performed with the Sudecka Philharmonic, during which she recited Mendelssohn — Trio First Movement, op.
 39, Brahms — Trio Third Movement, op.
 87 and Ravel Piano Concerto G-major.

 Then, in November 2006, she gave a series of concerts with Italian accordionist Gino Carbonaro in Osaka and Kobe.
 At Christmas 2006, Seta gave special Christmas solo recitals, entitled "All Liszt Program" at the Sogakudo Hall in Tokyo and at the Takarazuka Vega Hall in Hyōgo Prefecture.
 On July 27, 2007, she performed Beethoven's Moonlight Sonata 3rd Movement and on September 28, 2007, she performed his Für Elise.
 Between October 26 and October 30, 2007, she performed at the National Philharmonic in Warsaw, Poland as part of the Japanese week.

 On January 19, 2008, Seta performed in a memorial concert for Princess Galyani Vadhana in Chiang Mai.
 After solo recitals in late June at the Sun Heart Music Hall and Nagahama Hall in Yokohama, Constanze House in Gifu and a Salon Concert at the Singapore Embassy in Tokyo, she went to Bulgaria in November, 2008.
 There she performed a Khachaturian Piano Concerto with the Sofia Philharmonic Orchestra on November 20, completed a Master Course at the Bulgaria National Music Academy the following day and reperformed the Khachaturian Piano Concerto on November 25 with the Stara Zagora Opera Philharmonic Orchestra in Stara Zagora Opera Hall.
 She gave a more private recital on November 27, 2008, at the Bulgaria Japanese Ambassador's residence.

 On February 21, 2009, Seta performed a Piano Trio in Poland with Danuta Organisciuk and Wlodek Zylin, reciting Brahms C-major.
 A day later, she gave a solo recital in the town of Kudowa-Zdrój.
 Between May 22 and 24, 2009, she performed at the Garibaldi Theatre in Ragusa, Italy.
 On June 3, she performed with the Veliko Tarnovo Philharmonic Orchestra in Veliko Tarnovo, Bulgaria.
 On November 21, 2009, Seta performed with the Chiang Mai Philharmonic Orchestra, with which she held on September 16, 2016 "a Gala to commemorate the 100th anniversary of A. Ginastera” with contest in Chiang Mai, Thailand, when she played two pieces of Ginastera as: “Malambo from Estancia” and “Toccata from Piano Concerto #1”.
 It was in 2010 when she has mostly performed in her native Japan, in Kyoto, Osaka and Tokyo.
-On May 21, 2010, she is scheduled to play Mozart's Piano Concerto No. 23 with the Sudeten Philharmonic in Walbrzych, Poland.
+On May 21, 2010, she is scheduled to play Mozart's Piano Concerto No. 23 with the Sudecka Philharmonic in Wałbrzych, Poland.